fwessels/simdcsv/README.md

 Below the input state for each bitmask is shown as well as its (adjusted) output state.
 For instance, for the test CSV data shown above, the bits for the double quote pair are filtered out for the quote mask and the separator character in the quoted field is cleared for the separator mask.

+(NB: The `·` (high dot) in the middle is inserted purely for illustrational purposes to make it easier to distinguish between the first and second set of 64 bytes/bits)

 ```
          input: first_name,last_name,username  "Ro""b","Pi,ke",rob Ken,Thompson,·ken "Rob  ert",Gries emer,"gri"
      quote-in : 0000000000000000000000000000000100110101000001000000000000000000·0000100000000100000000000010001000000000000000000000000000000000